sybrew/pro-mime-types/readme.txt

 - When a MIME type is allowed: Users allowed to upload files can now do so for that MIME type.
 - When a MIME type is disallowed: The user gets an error that the file isn't allowed for security reasons.

-For WordPress Multisite networks, enable this plugin in network-mode control MIME types on the entire network.
+For WordPress Multisite networks, enable this plugin in network-mode to control MIME types for the entire network.

 = Features =